eromatiya/A-Personal-Arch-Installation-Guide/README.md

 		# pvcreate /dev/mapper/cryptlvm
 		```

-	- Create the volume group named `volume` (or whatever you want), adding the previously created physical volume to it:
+	- Create the volume group and name it `volume` (or whatever you want), adding the previously created physical volume to it:

 		In this guide.
 I'll just use `volume` as the volume group name.